 Wolbachia is also found in certain types of roundworms – known as nematodes – but this is very different to the insect Wolbachia that we work with.
 Wolbachia is not found in any larger animals such as mammals, reptiles, birds and fish.

 08. What type of Wolbachia does the World Mosquito Program work with?

 Wolbachia refers to a whole genus of bacteria, of which there are many different types and strains.
-We work with several strains of insect Wolbachia, including wMel and wMelPop.
-The type of Wolbachia we work with exists only within insect cells and has no link to illnesses such as river blindness.
+We’ve examined several strains of insect Wolbachia, and the most effective strain we’ve found is the one that we are currently using in the field - wMel.

 Lately, our researchers have been examining new strains of Wolbachia, wMelCS, wRi and wPip, with exciting results.
 While we have had great success in establishing our current Wolbachia strain, wMel, in wild mosquito populations, testing additional strains could improve the impact of our work and provide a strategy to account for the possible evolution of resistant viruses.

 As outlined in our new report, a new strain wMelCS warrants further investigation for potential release in our future field trials.
 You can read more about this latest research here.

 09. How is Wolbachia transferred between mosquitoes?